Loans over £10,000 should generally be approved by the shareholders.

 you paid your company interest on the loan below the official rate

-If you lend your company money, the company will not pay corporation tax on this money you lent it.
+If you lend your company money, the company will not pay corporation tax on the money you lent it.
 Any interest you charge your company on a loan counts as both a business expense for your company and personal income for you.
-You would need to report this income on your personal Self assessment tax return.
+You would need to report this income on your personal self-assessment tax return.